isomerpages/mlaw-corp/news/press-releases/_posts/2016-04-20-Recommendations-Released-on-Strengthening-Singapore-as-an-International-Centre-for-Debt-Restructuring.md

 </ol>

-A full list of the Committee’s recommendations is attached [here]().
+A full list of the Committee’s recommendations is attached [here (0.05MB)](/files/news/press-releases/2016/04/Recommendations of the Committee.pdf).

 **Background**